TooFam0us/kemppihackathon2023/README.md

-### Software Package Manager
+# Software Package Manager
-this project is for the kemppi 2023 hackathon
+this project is for the kemppi 2023 hackathon made by the AA team